zestyzesty/zesty-styleguide/README.md

   Avoid single-line methods.
 Although they are somewhat popular in the wild, there are a few peculiarities about their definition syntax that make their use undesirable.
-The only exception is for single expression methods, but even those may be scrutinzed in the wild.
+The only exception is for single expression methods, but even those may be scrutinized in the wild.
 <sup>[[link](#no-single-line-methods)]</sup>

   ```Ruby